 Then, in the fullness of time, God caused to descend upon this organism, both on its psychology and physiology, a new kind of consciousness which could say “I” and “me,” which could look upon itself as an object, which knew God, which could make judgments of truth, beauty and goodness.

-That COULD have happened.
+That could have happened.

-God could have used the process of macroevolution to bring human life to the point where he breath into that animal’s nostrils what the Hebrew calls “Nesama”—the breath of life—a soul—and that animal could have become a human being.
+God could have used the process of macroevolution to bring human life to the point where he breathed into that animal’s nostrils what the Hebrew calls “Nesama”—the breath of life—a soul—and that animal could have become a human being.

 Think about it.
 How else are you going to explain the presence of NASCAR and country music fans?

 Creating humankind through the process of macroevolution would have been just as miraculous as instantaneous creation.